webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Decipher.md

 - Ability/Cost/1
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/INFORMATION
+- Ability/Categories/Information
 ---

 ## Decipher
+>1  Intellect

 If you spend one minute examining a piece of writing or code in a language you do not understand, you can make an Intellect roll of difficulty 3 (or higher, based on the complexity of the language or code) to get the gist of the message.
 Action to initiate.